Summer School and Music Course Tutors

 Chamber music has always been an important part of Nicola’s musical life, and whilst living in London she worked in many ensembles playing contemporary music as well as classical chamber repertoire.
 In 1987 she gave a recital at the Purcell Room on the South Bank, and in 1989 joined the Archduke Piano Trio of London.
 Nicola is a professor at the Royal Welsh College of Music and Drama in Cardiff.

-Please get in touch if you have any questions about our chamber music course.
+Please get in touch if you have any questions about our chamber music course or one to one music courses.

 Our email address is firstname.lastname@example.org and our telephone number is 01239 821 139.